|

 The process of writing your own servlets for the Tynamo™ server

-Writer and output data just as you have done before; cookies
+does not change: you can retrieve an OutputStreamorWriterand output data just as you have done before; cookies

 and session data can be stored; requests can be forwarded to, or